scottdonaldson/citystate/README.md

 City/State is a browser game that bridges the gap between empire-building and city-building games.

+* __0.0.6__: 12/14/12
+  * New internal messaging system.
+Trading between cities with ports (in new order of business).
+UI improvements.
+Stadium vs. stadium order of business relies on stadium funding.
 * __0.0.5__: 11/27/12
   * Revamped budget and upkeep cost/funding system.
 Introduction of the port.
 Happy/angry faces.
 * __0.0.4.1__ (unofficial): 11/1/12